 An aspiring fashion designer, Estella catches the eye of Baroness von Hellman (Emma Thompson), a fashion icon who is chic and nasty.
 As Estella starts to learn just how wicked the Baroness can be, the evil Cruella comes out, even if it’s a side her mum wanted her to hide.
 Cruella is out for revenge and nobody’s going to stop her.

 Why is Cruella rated PG-13?
-It’s a darker story that explores psychological and emotional effects with a revenge plot.
+Mostly for its darkness.
+Cruella explores psychological and emotional effects with a revenge plot.
 Is Cruella a Disneyfied version of Joker?
 Eh, I don’t think so.
 There is some violence (not Marvel-type violence) that may be unsettling for younger viewers.

 There is no profanity in Cruella, but there are words like stupid, imbecile, and psycho.